Ontotext-AD/ontorefine-cli/commands/delete.md

 # Delete

-Deletes a specific project from Ontotext Refine workspace.
+Deletes a specific project from the Ontotext Refine workspace.

-The command uses the provided identifier to remove the project and its data from the worksplace.
+The command uses the provided identifier to remove the project and its data.
-The result from the command is the status of the execution.
+The result from the command is a message with the status from the execution.

 ## Arguments